 I’ve also learned that zucchini is best either spiralized, or in baked goods 🙂 I don’t mind a roasted vegetable medley with summer squash and whatnot, but overall making use of zucchini via zoodles and baking is my favorite.

-Paleo Flourless Zucchini Brownies
+How to make Paleo Flourless Zucchini Brownies

 I kind of refuse to believe that summer is already halfway over.
 Although… I can’t guarantee that pumpkin spice won’t be making its way to the blog here soon.
 Just because I am not ready for fall weather doesn’t mean we can’t prepare our tastebuds…